hhvm/user-documentation/guides/hack/21-XHP/22-guidelines.md

 ## Use Inheritance Minimally

-If you need an XHP object to act like another, but slightly modified, use composition.
-Categories and attribute cloning can be used to provide a common interface.
+If you need an XHP object to act like another, but slightly modified, use composition (the would-be subclass can instead return an instance of the original XHP class from its `renderAsync` method).

 ## Remember No Dollar Signs